Jau-app/JauAuth/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue)](https://www.typescriptlang.org)
 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor-❤-ea4aaa)](https://github.com/sponsors/Jau-app)

+> ⚠️ **SECURITY DISCLAIMER**: While JauAuth implements multiple security layers including sandboxing, authentication, and validation, no security solution is 100% foolproof.
+This software is provided "as is" without warranty of any kind.
+Use at your own risk.
+The authors and contributors are not responsible for any security breaches, data loss, or damages arising from the use of this software.
+Always follow security best practices and regularly update your dependencies.

 ## The Problem: MCP Server Sprawl and Security Nightmares

 When we started building AI tools with Claude Desktop, we quickly ran into a frustrating problem.
 Every new capability meant connecting another MCP server - one for file access, another for memory, one more for notifications.
 Soon, our Claude configuration was a tangled mess of server connections, each running with full system access.